rbuas/image-room/doc/personas.md

 ## Editor

-As an Editor, I am responsable to retouch photos by making adjustments or recommending any rectifications to improve the image quality.
-In order to reduce bottleneck to delivery images, I follow a precise workflow optimizing the use of editing software.
+As an Editor, I am responsible to retouch photos by making adjustments or recommending any rectifications to improve the image quality.
+In order to reduce the bottleneck to delivery images, I follow a precise workflow optimizing the use of editing software.

 *behaviors* :
 - I am methodological